Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

 - Reasoning-chain architecture modifications
 - Metadata handling behavior

-PATCH increments are permitted for documentation-only changes.
+PATCH increments are permitted for documentation corrections and non-functional bug fixes that do not alter the reasoning chain structure or governance guarantees.

 ---